Optimizing the number of measurements for vibrational structure on quantum computers: coordinates and measurement schemes: Results

-From \cref{fig:groups_3,fig:groups_6} it is clear that plain \ac{si} outperforms the methods based on \ac{mcr}. \Ac{si} thus seems to be the best option, which in some sense is not surprising.
+From \cref{fig:groups_3,fig:groups_6} it is clear that \ac{siqwc} and \ac{sifc} outperform \acs{siqwcmcr} and \acs{sifcmcr}. \Ac{siqwc} and \ac{sifc} thus seem to be the best options, which in some sense is not surprising.
 The \ac{mcr} methods essentially divide the set of all Hamiltonian terms into smaller subsets, in a chemically motivated fashion.
-The \ac{si} algorithm then sorts these subsets in order to obtain the final groups, such that the sorting is restricted, meaning that the sorting has less flexibility.
+The \ac{si} algorithm then sorts these subsets in order to obtain the final groups, hence the sorting is restricted, meaning that the sorting has less flexibility.
 For larger molecules this might however be an advantage if the sorting overhead becomes significant due to the non-linear scaling of sorting algorithms.
 This scaling implies that in general sorting of multiple small sets is faster than the sorting of one large set.
-Additionally, the sorting of smaller sets is trivially parallelizable in contrast with plain \ac{si}.
+Additionally, the sorting of smaller sets is trivially parallelizable in contrast to a single sorting of the full set.
 As seen for \ce{S3} and \ce{FNS} the \ac{mcr} methods has the potential to yield groupings of comparable variance to plain \ac{si} hence it is possible that the \ac{mcr} methods might yield a faster overall time to solution for large molecules.
-For the three-mode systems the vast majority of terms are contained within the \ac{mc} $\mathfrak{m} = (1,2,3)$, hence the potential speed-up in group generation is negligible here.
-However, for larger molecules, the amount of combinations of higher-order terms increase rapidly.
+For the three-mode systems the vast majority of terms are contained within the \ac{mc} $\mathfrak{m} = (1,2,3)$, hence the potential speed-up in group generation is negligible in this case.
+However, for larger molecules, the number of combinations of higher-order terms increase rapidly.